bytecodealliance/wasmtime/lib/entity/README.md

 Additional utilities provided by this crate include:
  - `EntityList`, for allocating many small arrays (such as instruction operand lists in a compiler code generator).
- - `SparseMap`: an alternative to `EntityMap` which can use less memory in some situations.
+ - `SparseMap`: an alternative to `SecondaryMap` which can use less memory in some situations.
- - `EntitySet`: a specialized form of `EntityMap` using a bitvector to record which entities are members of the set.
+ - `EntitySet`: a specialized form of `SecondaryMap` using a bitvector to record which entities are members of the set.

 [slotmap]: https://crates.io/crates/slotmap